eramdam/sticky-fingers/README.md

 ## Background

-This mod was written by comparing the iOS and PC codebases, generating a diff and using [lovely-differ](https://github.com/a-e-m/lovely-differ) to write a `lovely.toml` file.
+The first version of this mod was written by comparing the iOS and PC codebases, generating a diff and using [lovely-differ](https://github.com/a-e-m/lovely-differ) to write a `lovely.toml` file.
 This is convenient given the scope of this mod, but might make contributing a bit tricky.
 I obviously cannot re-distribute the PC/iOS source code, but [I documented my process on my blog](https://damien.zone/modding-balatro-on-pc-to-add-touch-controls/) so people can reproduce it.